ooni/spec/oonib.md

           extension.

      'test_version':
-        `string` the version of the test peforming the network measurement.
+        `string` the version of the test performing the network measurement.

      'data_format_version':
         NEW since oonibackend 1.2.0